 “You guys better behave, I can arrest you.”
 He said.

 “You got in?
 You are a cop now?”
 I said.

 “Soon.
 I have to get fitted for a uniform.”
 He said.

 “How about the boots?
 The cops that ride horses or motorcycles have these incredible black boots, like the ones the Nazi wore in the old World War II movies.”
-Peter said.
+Pierre said.

 “Stormtrooper boots won’t be appreciated in the synagogue.”
 Michael said.

 “No offense Michael.
 But they are hot looking.”
-Peter said.
+Pierre said.

 “The boots also have to be bought.”
 David said.

 “This all started in order to get a permit to carry a gun in New York.
 Are you going to be able to carry one?”
 I said.